xprogamer008/TheOtherHostRoles/README.md

 Basis : Crewmate<br>

 The Undecided cannot be obtained in the settings of that game.
-The only way to get this Role is by being a Crewmate [ANY TYPE] and getting killed by a neutral killer or Impostor And then getting revived by the Doctor.
+The only way to get this Role is by being a Crewmate [ANY TYPE] and getting killed by a neutral killer or Impostor.
+And then getting revived by the Doctor.

 ### Paramedic